 Week 7: Have you been receiving enough recognition for the work you’ve been doing?

 Recognition for a job well done should start early for new hires, no matter how small the achievement.
 A bit of recognition can go a long way in terms of confidence and drive to do well.
 Understand whether new hires are receiving the recognition they deserve, which translates into higher engagement levels.

 Week 9: How often are you able to do what you do best?

 Engaged employees get to do what they do best everyday.
 When new hires begin completing tasks and working towards goals, they’ll decide if the new job is enabling them to utilize their skillset.
 This answer is a leading indicator of whether daily tasks and goals contribute to or detract from engagement.

 Turn your data into game-changing action.
 Explain survey results to supervisors or managers, discussing the trends in new hire engagement levels and how to boost them.
 Continuously measure new hire engagement through surveying, regularly compiling and translating data to stay ahead on employee engagement.

 Measuring new hire engagement is one step towards taking your employee success to the next level.
 Want to learn more about how you can use Employee Onboarding to amplify Employee Engagement?
-Download Sapling’s Essential Guide To Employee Onboarding Success or sign up for a product demo below.
+Download Sapling’s Essential Guide To Employee Onboarding Success or sign up for a product demo of Sapling below.